New Universal MedSked 1-30:

 Going Digital: New MedCon App for Remote Monitoring and Adherence Support

 Clinical trial teams need medication adherence data to reliably evaluate the effectiveness of a new drug within the test population.
 Adherence data is also valuable to better manage a patient’s drug therapy for treatment of severe or chronic conditions.
-For these reasons, Med-Con Technologies has developed MedCon Mobile™, our new smartphone app and portal, released in 2016.
+For these reasons, Med-Con Technologies has developed MedCon Mobile™, our new smartphone app and portal.